Marion, Virginia

-Marion is a town in, and the county seat of, Smyth County, Virginia, United States.
-It is positioned upon Interstate 81, in the Blue Ridge portion of the Southern Appalachian mountains in Southwest Virginia.
+Marion is a town in and the county seat of Smyth County, Virginia, United States.
+It is positioned upon Interstate 81, in the Blue Ridge portion of the southern Appalachian Mountains in Southwest Virginia.
 The town is named for American Revolutionary War officer Francis Marion.
-The town limits had a population of approximately 6,000, per 2020 Census estimates.
-However, together with the neighborhoods, an additional 9,000 residents residing in unincorporated Smyth County have Marion mailing addresses, granting the Marion, VA ZIP code (24354) a total population of about 14,500, which is around half of the county's total population.
+Within the town limits it had a population of approximately 6,000, per 2020 Census counts.
+However, together with the neighborhoods, an additional 9,000 residents residing in unincorporated Smyth County have Marion mailing addresses, granting the Marion ZIP code (24354) a total population of about 14,500, which is approximately half of the county's total population.

 Geography

-Marion, Virginia is the location of two large side-by-side ground storage water tower tanks, which are separately labeled "HOT" (in red letters) and "COLD" (in blue).
+Marion is the location of two large side-by-side ground storage water tower tanks, which are separately labeled "HOT" (in red letters) and "COLD" (in blue).
 The landmarks, positioned just off of Marion exit 47, are visible to both north and south bound Interstate 81 traffic lanes.